awebox/awebox/README.md

-# awebox
+# AWEbox

-`awebox` is a Python toolbox for modelling and optimal control of multiple-kite systems for Airborne Wind Energy (AWE).
+AWEbox is a Python toolbox for modelling and optimal control of multiple-kite systems for Airborne Wind Energy (AWE).
 It provides interfaces that aim to take away from the user the burden of

 * generating optimization-friendly system dynamics for different combinations of modeling options.
 * formulating optimal control problems for common multi-kite trajectory types.